knobs-dials/catprinter/README.md

 A little more technically, it is:
 - a HTTP server that actually does the bluetooth contacting
-- that serves a web page to contact itself for you to poke at (meant to be viewed from the same host, but you could make this a network service)
+- that serves a web page to contact itself for you to poke at

-This code started off from [this gist](https://gist.github.com/mpomery/6514e521d3d03abce697409609978ede) and an interface that loosely imitates [this project's interface](https://github.com/NaitLee/Cat-Printer) but with simpler code (that is also somewhat slower).
+As-is it's meant to be viewed from the same host, but it was written in a way that makes it easy enough to make this a network service so that you can e.g. have a printer be a physical notification thing.

 Requirements:
 - python3